Lockwood Smith: Speaker of the House

 Following the National Party's successes in the 2008 election, Members of Parliament unanimously elected Smith as Speaker of the House.
 Smith took a rather different approach from his predecessor, being more active in requiring ministers to provide answers to oral questions.
 Smith was re-elected as Speaker of the House again on 20 December 2011.

 Smith was expected to retire from Parliament and to be appointed High Commissioner of New Zealand to the United Kingdom later in 2012, but stayed on until February 2013.
 He gave his valedictory speech on 13 February 2013; this was in fact his first speech in Parliament in four years, as Speakers perform an apolitical role.
 Reflecting on his nearly 30 years in Parliament, he listed voting against the Homosexual Law Reform Bill in 1986 as his biggest regret:

 I faced the classic dilemma of voting according to my own judgement or the opinion of those I was elected to represent.
 As a new member, I opted for the latter and I've always regretted it.

 Smith was appointed a Knight Companion of the New Zealand Order of Merit in the 2013 Birthday Honours for services as a Member of Parliament and as Speaker of the House of Representatives.

 High Commissioner to the United Kingdom

-Smith began his term as High Commissioner of New Zealand to the United Kingdom on 25 March 2013, with a powhiri at New Zealand House in London.
+Smith began his term as High Commissioner of New Zealand to the United Kingdom on 25 March 2013, with a pōwhiri at New Zealand House in London.
 He stepped down from the role on 25 March 2017.
 He was replaced by Sir Jerry Mateparae, the former Governor-General.